gateway-fm/rpc-docs/apis/starkex/trading/register.md

 ---
 description: This method is used to register a Stark key that corresponds to an Ethereum public address.
-This will return deversifi Signature or DeversiFi application and user configuration details.
+This will return Signature or application and user configuration details.
 ---
-# **Register**
+# Register

 ### **Parameters**